eric-sclafani/notebook/Angular/Templates/Ng Container.md

 # Using ng-container for injection

 >[!info]
->See the [[Dependency Injection]] section for more information on Angular's dependency injection system.
+>See the [[Angular/Dependency Injection/Basics]] section for more information on Angular's dependency injection system.

 When you apply a directive to `<ng-container>`, descendant elements can inject the directive or anything that the directive provides.
 Use this when you want to declaratively provide a value to a specific part of your template.